Quick start

 Restart Claude Code afterwards.
 Verify with `npx -y seolint-mcp doctor`.

-The MCP server exposes 11 tools.
-Your agent decides which to call based on the user's task — these descriptions are what the agent sees.
+The server registers the following 12 tools with your AI assistant.
+The agent decides which to call automatically based on your prompt — these descriptions are what the agent sees.

 Parameters